DinoMarlir/Satiscraft/README.md

 ![downloads](https://img.shields.io/github/downloads/PolylymerDE/Satiscraft/total)
 ![open issues](https://img.shields.io/github/issues/PolylymerDE/Satiscraft)
 # Satiscraft
-The Satisfactory game in minecraft
+The Satisfactory game in minecraft.
 This is the repository for an opensource Minecraft Plugin, which is the Satisfactory game in Minecraft

 # Build